A Starter Guide to Dutch Culture

 The Dutch have a strict agenda

 The Dutch keep a strict agenda for their appointments.
 Not only for work, but also for their social lives.
-Being very organised, most agendas are booked up weeks in advance.
+Being very organized, most agendas are booked up weeks in advance.
 In general, there is no such thing as just dropping by.
 Of course, this also depends on your friends.

 Besides that, Dutch people are never late for an appointment, so they’ll expect you to take the same care with your timekeeping.
 They are very punctual.